jwei8/Fly-Simple-Logbook/README.md

 There are some semantic coupling in my program right now, where the GUI relies on the LogBook Entry class to implement the methods related to create a new log entry.
 Using an Interface can reduce the coupling in my program.
 - I can also extract an abstract Interface from my LogbookRecord class.
 It can reduce coupling in my program and improve its cohesion.
+- With the added abstract interface, I can also implement the AircraftRecord and Aircraft classes into my GUI.
+It would be easier to accomplish with less coupling.